-Do You Need a PA Dog Bite Lawyer Who Knows Pennsylvania’s Dog Bite Law?
+Hire a Pennsylvania Dog Bite Lawyer Who Knows PA Dog Bite Law?

 Top Pennsylvania Dog Bite Lawyers at RG Injury Law in Lancaster can guide when you or a loved one have been attacked by a dog that resulted in a serious dog bite or have lost a loved one to a dog bite fatality.
 Our lawyers for animal attacks in PA can also help you with your case if you’ve been seriously injured in another kind of animal attack.
 Victims should be aware of the steps they should take following an aggressive dog bite and Pennsylvania’s statute of limitations that apply.

 People injured by dog bites need to know that there are deadlines called personal injury statute of limitations for Pennsylvania dog bite lawsuits in the criminal court system.